 what to Do: Be alert for the signs and symptoms, which include intense head scratching and, of course, the presence of the live lice on the scalp or nits on the hair shaft(s).
 If you suspect head lice, check your child's head closely under a good light source.
 Head lice may be hard to locate because they move to avoid light.
 Nits may be easier to find.
-If left untreated, head lice be easier to find.
 If left untreated, head lice will quickly increase in number, so you have to be sure to treat it as soon as it is detected.